Roman Glass St George F.C.: History

 The club was formed in 1872 and sometimes playing as just St George or as Bristol St George, they were among the founder members of the original Bristol & District League (since 1895 known as the Western League) in 1892, playing in that league with the exception of 1899–1901 until 1903.
 During that period, the team also played in the Birmingham & District League and won the Gloucestershire FA Senior Challenge Cup on two occasions 1894 and 1895.

 After dropping back to local football, they did not re-appear in the Western League until 1928, for a seven-season period in Division Two, when they only finished in the top half of the table once.
 After finishing bottom in 1934–35, they once again left the Western League for the Bristol and District League.
 They won the first division in 1949/50 and became founder members of the Bristol Premier Combination in 1957.

-During the 1960s, the club while playing in the Bristol Premier Combination, won the Division One title five seasons in a row from 1963–68.
+During the 1960s, the club while playing in the Bristol Premier Combination, won the Division One title five seasons in a row from 1963 to 1968.

 In 1968, the Gloucestershire County League was formed, with St George among the founder members.
 They were runners-up in the first season, winning the title in 1969–70 and finished as runners-up again in 1972–73.
 Despite staying in the league for a further fourteen seasons (including three when known as Immediate Bristol St George), they did not finish in the top two again until being expelled from the league in 1987 due to sub standard facilities.
 The club played in the County of Avon Premier Combination, winning Division One in 1988–90, finishing as Premier Division runners-up on 1990–91 and eventually won the Premier Division two years later.
 However, despite winning the Premier Division the club was not promoted and over the next few seasons were in danger of folding.